In this guide we’ll look at the best garden hammocks for the UK market.

-Most garden hammock frames are made of solid wood or powder-coated steel, both of which are long lasting and can be left outside even in bad weather.
-If you have a wooden stand, I would recommend treating it with a waterproof sealer to protect it further from the winter elements.
-You should remove the fabric part of the hammock and store it inside otherwise it may go mouldy.
+Most garden hammock frames are made of either solid wood or powder-coated steel, both of which are long lasting and can be left outside even in bad weather.
+Covering the frame with a waterproof cover will help protect it more than just leaving it outside.

 Yes, if your hammock has been specifically designed for use by two people.
 You need to check these specifications first, before you both jump in, especially if you’re using a free-standing hammock – the frame or fabric may not be suitable to support the weight of two people.